erikajwolf/Yelp_Metro_US_Analysis/README.md

   - Is there are category with a higher or lower count of reviews?
   - What determines the number of stars?
 (Machine Learning)
   - What determines the price?
 (Machine Learning)
+  - Median income in different areas for visualization on determinates of price.
+Histogram, box plot. histogram - how price/income is distributed. box plot to show range of incomes.

 ## Sources
 https://www.yelp.com/dataset